nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Software Architecture

 To start off, let us introduce you to the overall structure of Mastermind.
-Do have a basic understanding of Mastermind�s different components before focusing on them individually. <br>
+Do have a basic understanding of Mastermind's different components before focusing on them individually. <br>

 Mastermind is split up into 5 main components, namely the `UI`, `Logic`, `Model`, `Storage` and `Commons`, as shown below, in Figure 1.